FrankieIsLost/RICKS/README.md

 The original paper proposes a lottery buyout.
 When a majority owner triggers the buyout mechanism, they initiate a coin flip.
 With a 50% chance, they win all outstanding shares.
 And with a 50% chance, they pay every other owner the amount of shares required to double their positions.
 While this is EV fair, it has a few problems.
 Minority owners might feel like they were not properly compensated for their RICKS in the event of a loss, and majority owners might be reluctant to trigger the process given risk-aversion.

 This implementation uses a deterministic buyout process, which works as follows: First, the average price per shard of the past 5 buyouts is used to determine an implied valuation.
 Then, to trigger a buyout, an interested party must pay other owners a premium above this implied valuation.
-The premium scales quadatrically with the unowned supply of RICKS, to disuade buyouts from minority owners.
+The premium scales quadratically with the unowned supply of RICKS, to disuade buyouts from minority owners.
 There's a lot of room to tune the premium function here.
 After the buyout process is completed, remaining shard holders are able to redeem those shards for their payout.

 ### The Auction